1. Being married doesn’t guarantee happiness.

 4. There is no person, including my spouse, that can fully meet my needs.

 Who do you allow to tell you who you are?
 Other people, culture, yourself, a higher power?
 Have you ever asked yourself this question?
 So often, we allow our personal histories and choices to tell us who we are or we allow others to tell us who we are.
 This is dangerous because it can lead us on a wild goose chase trying to be that person until we are completely exhausted or broken, making the assumption that we aren’t worthy if we aren’t that person.
 A common obstacle to mental health is an incorrect view of oneself so we develop unhealthy coping mechanisms.
 It’s important to build our inner resilience in order to handle emotions, criticism, and rejection.
 No one, not even our spouse, can be that shield for us.
-And without this inner resilience, it can destroy our self worth, our inner peace, and our feeling of safety in this world.
-Learning to differentiate from your partner is learning how to be connected without it effecting your worth, identity, or how you think and feel.
+And without this inner resilience, it can destroy our self-worth, our inner peace, and our feeling of safety in this world.
+Learning to differentiate from your partner is learning how to be connected without it affecting your worth, identity, or how you think and feel.
 In other words, how your spouse feels about you (or says to you, or does to you) isn’t how you feel about yourself.

 Sally is trying to get dressed for her date night with Harry but nothing seems to be fitting right.
 There is a mound of clothes on the floor and she is beginning to panic and her thoughts are filled with faulty assumptions like: I’m fat; he won’t think I’m pretty; I’m not worth being taken out; he’s going to be more attracted to someone else and cheat on me.